patricia-pan/node-readme/README.md

 As we start coding things in the backend, we start to use node, which will allow us to run things in our terminal, especially since we might not be doing things in a browser and have access to a Chrome developer console to see our print statements.

+This readme will have a summary of commands, and then at the bottom have an explanation for the commands in each section.

+# Summaries
+## Add node to an existing project folder
+Make sure you are within the correct folder in the terminal or the build-in VSCode terminal
+1. `npm init -y`
+2. In package.json, you can add: `"_comments": "Add comments here"`

+## Run index.js in terminal with node
+1. `node index.js`

+## Import your own module
+1. In your myModule.js file, add `package.exports` in front of any data objects you would like to be able to export.
+2. In your index.js file, import your myModule.js file by typing `const myModule = require('./myModule.js')`

+## Import Express
+1. `npm install express`
+2. In index.js, type:

+    `const express = require('express')`

+    `const app = express()`

+    Where 'express' and 'app' are arbitrary (but semantic!) names for constants.

+3. Check out the 'sampleExpressApp' for sample code for an app.

+# Explanations
 ## How to add Node to an existing project folder
 1. In either terminal or the built-in VSCode terminal, navigate to inside the folder that you want to add node to.